DeadPackets/BannerPlus/README.md

 Sure, pay me a million AED in cash.
 (Actually no, because AUS clearly does not allow tools that speed up registration processes.)

+#### Are you stealing my data?
+Can this harm my computer in any way?

+If you can take my word for it, no. If you cannot take my word for it, the code is right here infront of you.
+All the code here is exactly the code inside the extension.
+You can unpack the extension yourself and check...

+#### I'm a programmer and I want to contribute!

+Sure!
+That would be amazing!
+All PRs are welcome and if you don't know what that is then check the information below about helping out!

 # How to Install

 1. Go to [BannerPlus' website](https://deadpackets.github.io/BannerPlus)